cyxzheng/cyxzheng.github.io/_projects/crux.md

 # The current problem

-Currently, the US banking industry is dominated by a few meganational banks, who hold around 40% of all deposits.
+Currently, the US banking industry is dominated by a few meganational banks who hold around 40% of all deposits.
 All these banks provide basic services to customers, such as holding deposits, being FDIC insured, and offering credit/loan products.

 Have banks been delighting consumers?
-Net Promoter Scores seem to suggest no. As well, consumers believe that their bank isn’t doing work for them.
+Net Promoter Scores (the willingness of a customer to recommend a company's products or services to others) seem to suggest no. As well, consumers believe that their bank isn’t doing work for them.

 <div class="case-image"><img src="/assets/images/projects/crux/nps.png" data-zoom="zoom"></div>